 Learn CPR.
 Get the app.
 Save a life.

-On Saturday, February 2, the City of Boca Raton Fire Rescue Services launched a new app for Boca Raton called PulsePoint at the 2019 First Responder Expo.
+In February 2019, the City of Boca Raton Fire Rescue Services launched a new app for Boca Raton called PulsePoint at the 2019 First Responder Expo.
 The smart-phone app links to the 911 dispatch system to notify registered CPR-trained citizens at the same time first responders are contacted when someone is experiencing cardiac arrest in a nearby, public location.
 PulsePoint provides the exact location of the individual in distress as well as the nearest automatic external defibrillator (AED).

 Once the app is downloaded to a mobile device, residents who are CPR-certified have the chance to receive “CPR needed” notifications that will alert them of time-sensitive emergencies like cardiac arrest within a quarter mile perimeter.
 The notification provides an address to a business or location name.
 Swiping the message will then display a live map showing the reported address of the cardiac arrest victim and any nearby AEDs.
 The map continues to update the responder’s location as they move toward the victim or AED and provides them with turn-by-turn spoken directions.